matthew-ia/cayo/README.md

   // Say we want to
   //   1. use a <section> element as the wrapper instead of a <div>
   //   2. use the Cayo ID as the element's id
-  //   3. use a custom class
-  node.outerHTML = `<section id="${node.dataset.cayoId}" class="custom-placeholder"></section>`;
+  //   3. use a custom class '.custom-placeholder' node.outerHTML = `<section id="${node.dataset.cayoId}" class="custom-placeholder"></section>`;
   return node;
 }